Ricimon/FFXIV-RaidsRewritten/README.md

 ## What's happening?

 RaidsRewritten is (currently) entirely executed client-side.
 It hooks fight events to spawn fake attack VFX objects, then runs custom hit-detection checks to determine if the local player was hit by a fake attack.
 If so, this plugin hijacks client controls to simulate the effects of a stun, knockback, etc. If multiple players are running the plugin, mechanic variations between all players are synced via using a fixed RNG seed.

+## Contributing

+Please use the support Discord for idea and code contribution discussion.

+If you'd like to implement your own custom mechanic, use the existing mechanics as examples, and feel free to submit a pull request!

 ## Attributions